 - Is your ceiling less than 8 feet high?
 If so, you’d want to build the PAX wardrobe standing up.
 If your ceiling is too low, you may not be able to stand it straight up after assembly and will have to take it apart (like what DIY Playbook ran into here).

 - Do you have outlets on the wall that you want to access?
-Make the cut-out before securing the wardrobe to wall, so that you won’t accidentally block the outlet.
+Make the cut-out before securing the wardrobe to wall, so that you won’t block the outlet.

 Our wall studs are 16″ apart.
 The holes in the IKEA suspension rail are 12″ apart, so not every screw can be secured to a wall stud.
 Try to hit as many studs as possible, and use drywall anchors for the rest.